onyx-platform/onyx/README.md

 ### Author

-This project is authored by [Michael Drogalis](https://twitter.com/MichaelDrogalis).
+The lead for this project is [Michael Drogalis](https://twitter.com/MichaelDrogalis), the original creator.
 You can get me directly at (mjd3089.at.rit.edu) if needed.

 ### License